run-x/opta-docs/content/en/miscellaneous/custom_image.md

 This will upload your image to the appropriate cloud repository (ECR or GCR) and then initiate a deploy with this image.

 No need to manually manage the repositories!

+> Note:
+> Now you can deploy a new Image with an with an already running tag image and Opta will detect those changes and deploy the Image with an Immutable Digest.